CSU-CS150B/CS150B-Lab-Instructions/Amazon_Shows_Data.md

-# Amazon Prime Lab: Getting Comfortable with `pandas`
+# Lab 18 - Amazon Prime Lab: Getting Comfortable with `pandas`

 Welcome!
 In this lab, you'll explore real-world data from Amazon Prime titles using `pandas`.
 You'll learn how to: